fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9e.md

 When looking at the *type*, we can see that there are three kinds of entries: *OccupationalHealthcare*, *Hospital* and *HealthCheck*.
 This indicates we need three separate types.
 Since they all have some fields in common, we might just want to create a base entry interface that we can extend with the different fields in each type.

 When looking at the data, it seems that the fields *id*, *description*, *date* and *specialist* are something that can be found in each entry.
 On top of that, it seems that *diagnosisCodes* is only found in one *OccupationalHealthcare* and one *Hospital* type entry.
-Since it is not always used even in those types of entries, it is safe to assume that the field is optional.
+Since it is not always used, even in those types of entries, it is safe to assume that the field is optional.
 We could consider adding it to the *HealthCheck* type as well since it might just not be used in these specific entries.

 So our *BaseEntry* from which each type could be extended would be the following: